Comparative Study of Early-Universe Epochs in an $f(R,L_m)$ Gravity Model with Effective Curvature--Matter Interaction and $\Lambda$CDM Cosmology: Future Outlook

 \subsection{1.
 High-Redshift Structure Formation}

-The early onset of nonlinear structure formation predicted by the model (\( z_c \approx 25.56 \)) could be validated by upcoming observations targeting the first generation of galaxies and protoclusters.
-Telescopes such as the \textit{James Webb Space Telescope} (JWST), the \textit{Nancy Grace Roman Space Telescope}, and the \textit{Euclid} mission are expected to provide high-resolution imaging and redshift data for galaxies at \( z > 10 \), allowing direct comparison with the predicted early collapse scenarios.
+The early onset of nonlinear structure formation predicted by the model (\( z_c^{f(R,L_m)} \approx 25.6 \)) can be tested through forthcoming observations of the first generation of galaxies and protoclusters.
+Space missions such as the \textit{James Webb Space Telescope} (JWST), the \textit{Nancy Grace Roman Space Telescope}, and the \textit{Euclid} mission will provide high-resolution imaging and spectroscopic redshift measurements at \( z > 10 \), enabling direct confrontation with the predicted early-collapse scenarios.